 Please note: funding is available on a first come, first served basis.
 Internships may be any duration beyond 6 weeks at the host organisation’s cost.
 Internships offered by departments at the University attract 4 weeks of funding only.

-The key elements of WSI support for host organisations are:
+Key elements of support for host organisations:

 - Supporting appointed interns to be prepared to contribute during their internship experience